fanhenrique/my-tasks/README.md

 ### Change priority level Task

-  To change the priority level of a task, use the `--priority <level>`/`-p <level>` option. in this case it is necessary to indicate the id of the task
+  To change the priority level of a task, use the `--priority <level>`/`-p <level>` option.
+In this case it is necessary to indicate the id of the task

   - 0 - Default priority
   - 1 - Low priority